 “Katie Paterson grapples with some of the biggest ideas in cosmology and deep time and offers up work which makes them more understandable, whether that’s on a beach or in a gallery”

-In the first major showing of the artist’s work in a public institution in Scotland, the sixth and final exhibition in the NOW series highlights the work of Scottish artist Katie Paterson (b.1981).
+We’re delighted to be able to extend the run of the sixth and final exhibition in the NOW series.
+This exhibition focuses on the theme of time and highlights the work of Scottish artist Katie Paterson (b.1981).
 Born in Glasgow, and a graduate of Edinburgh College of Art and Slade School of Fine Art, London, Paterson is considered one of the leading artists of her generation.
 Her works are the result of long periods of research and involve collaboration with specialists in scientific and other fields in order to translate complex ideas into physical, often poetic works of art.

 Image: Katie Paterson, Totality, 2016.
 Photo © Ben Blackall, 2016 Courtesy of the Lowry.